hannahmalm/pizza-rating/notes.md

         - If we cannot auhenticate them, give a flash error - **Reflect this flash error within the session new.html.erb**
 6. Add in Views within the session views
-    - sessions>index.html.erb (correlates with session controller index method - shows basic welcome page) -sessions>new.html.erb (correlates with session controller new method - shows login form)
+    - sessions>index.html.erb (correlates with session controller index method - shows basic welcome page)
+    - sessions>new.html.erb (correlates with session controller new method - shows login form)

 7. Add in methods within the User controller
+    - new
+    - create
+    - show
+    - private methods: Only public methods are callable as actions.
+It is a best practice to lower the visibility of   methods (with private or protected) which are not intended to be actions
+        - user_params
+            - 2 kinds of params in rails:
+            -  query string params (sent as part of url - everything after the ? in the url)
+            - POST data params (comes from an HTML form which has been filled in by the user sent as part of an HTTP   POST request)

 8. Add in Views within the user views
+        - users > new.html.erb
+            - Sign up *It is the job as the User to sign up and create a new user*
+        - users > show.html.erb
+            - Shows the user name and user account
 9. Add in new Pizza link into the navbar on the layout application
     - To see the correct link_to path that you need, type in rails routes
     - Add in the path

+10. Add in methods within the pizza controller
-    - Create a "new" method within the pizza controller
+  - Create a "new" method
+  - Create an "index" method
+11. Add in pizza views
+    - pizza > index.html.erb
+        - create a new form_for :pizza
+            - User form_for instead of form tag
+                - Use form_for when you are creating a form for a model object - CRUD
-    - Create a "new.html.erb" view within the pizza folder
+        - create a nested form within pizza to create a restaurant
+    - pizza > new.html.erb